How Are Cat Allergies Treated?

 - Restrict the cat to certain sections of the house.
 Don't allow your cat to roam free.
 Keep the cat out of your bedroom at all times.

 - Keep the cat outdoors as much as possible.
 That's how some people get around their cat allergies.
+However, make sure your cat is safe outside.

 - Clean rigorously and often.
 Cat dander gets everywhere.
 So you need to sweep and mop the floors, vacuum the rugs, and clean furniture regularly.
 Make sure to get a vacuum with a HEPA filter, because regular filters may not be fine enough to catch allergens.
 Get rid of carpets and drapes that can trap dander.